pietmacom/kopano-pkgbuilds/README.md

 ./build.sh convertToGitPackage build
 ```

+## FAQ
+### Does it compile?
+The last build results are shown next to the repository header and commits.

+(doc/images/buildresult1.png)
+(doc/images/buildresult2.png)

 ## Milestones/Plans
  - (DONE) Make the existing packages compile with branch name => $VERSION
  - Seperate kopano-configurator and kopano-core